TheCvarGroup/passcore/README.md

 PassCore does not require any configuration, as it obtains the principal context from the current domain.
 The original version of this tool was downloaded around 8000 times in 2.5 years and was widely used in enterprise environments.

-**Note**: After Unosquare archived the project in 2022, this fork was created to modernize PassCore and ensure it remains viable for organizations that depend on it.
+**Note**: After Unosquare [archived the project in 2023](https://github.com/unosquare/passcore), this fork was created to modernize PassCore and ensure it remains viable for organizations that depend on it.
 The modernization effort brings the project up to current 2025 standards while maintaining full compatibility with existing deployments.

 ## 2025 Modernization